 Freedom from abuse and neglect

-The Tipping Foundation has strategies in place to ensure the right staff support you and that they can identify if someone is being abused.
-We have a duty of care to prevent abuse and neglect for the people we support.
+The Tipping Foundation has a duty of care to prevent abuse and neglect for the people we support, and we have strategies in place to ensure the right staff support you and that they can identify if someone is being abused.

 Advocacy is when a person or organisation represents an individual or group of people by working with them to exercise their rights and ensure their rights are upheld.